-In recognizing the uniqueness of each child and applying a lens of pastoral care, the principal will consider the following mitigating factors in reaching a final determination:
+In recognizing the uniqueness of each child and applying a trauma-informed lens of pastoral care, the principal will consider the following mitigating factors in reaching a final determination:

-- The pupil does not have the ability to control his or her behaviour. - The pupil does not have the ability to understand the foreseeable consequences of his or her behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.
+- The pupil does not have the ability to control his or her behaviour. - The pupil does not have the ability to understand the foreseeable consequences of his or her the pupil's behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.